Uplift Regression: The R Package tools4uplift: Qini-based uplift

 where \code{data, treat, outcome} are the necessary arguments in order to fit an uplift model and \code{prediction} is the predicted uplift value for the \code{data}.
-The uplift values could be the output of the \code{DualPredict(), InterPredict()}, or any other statistical method that gives an uplift prediction.
+The uplift values could be the output of \code{predict()}, or any other statistical method that gives an uplift prediction.
 The \code{nb.group} argument represents the $J$ panels used in order to construct the Qini curve and compute the Qini coefficient.
 The number of panels is usually $J \geq 2$ and, depending on the available data points, could be as large as the user would like.
-In practice, practitioners present the results with $10$ groups (deciles).
-The following functions use \code{x}, the output of the \code{QiniTable()} as an input in order to compute the Qini coefficient and to plot the Qini curve.
+In practice, the results are presented with $5$ or $10$ groups.
+In order to display the Qini curve, we use the \code{plot(x, \ldots)} function where \code{x} is an object of class \code{PerformanceUplift}.
+Finally, adding a second curve on the same figure in order to compare two models is done using the \code{lines(x, \ldots)} function.

-Using the results from the \code{QiniTable()} function, one can also draw a barplot representing the observed uplift between two grid points $j$ and $j+1$ for $j=0,...,J$, as a function of the predicted uplift by the model, as shown in Figure \ref{fig:qinibarplot}.
-This is done with the following function.
+The results from the \code{PerformanceUplift()} function can also be used to draw a barplot representing the observed uplift between two grid points $j$ and $j+1$, $j \in \{0,...,J\}$, as a function of the predicted uplift by the model, as shown in Figure \ref{fig:qinibarplot}.
+This is done with the \code{barplot(x, ...)} function.
+A decreasing disposition of the uplift values in the $J$ bins is an important property of an uplift model.
+To measure the degree to which a model does this correctly, the use of the Kendall rank correlation \citep{kendall1938new} between the predicted uplift and the observed uplift has been suggested in \cite{belba2019qbased}.
+The Kendall's uplift rank correlation is defined as